JanHerca/urantiapedia/output/wikijs/en/article/Joanne_Scheffler/Apartheid_Mandeled.md

 In descriptions of him, they use words like “caring.”
 He takes time out to phone the wife of a white journalist killed in a car crash.
 Listens and gives empathic support for 45 minutes or so and later asks a friend of hers at a rally how she is faring.[^1]

 They describe his “bossiness” as beguiling rather than offensive.
 While addressing a large crowd at an election rally, he notices that a marshall was behaving a bit roughly with an excited boy.
 He broke off from his speech and said, “No, marshall, stop it!
-That’s no way to treat a child and then gave orders to bring all children to the front out of the crush”.
+That’s no way to treat a child”, and then gave orders to bring all children to the front out of the crush.

 “Kind” and “forgiving” are frequently used.[^2] He writes not one bad word about his predecessors (his so-called enemies), his jailers.[^3] “Let bygones be bygones,” he says, inviting all these people to celebrate his presidency, and referring to them with kindness, sincerity, and, most of all, genuine forgiveness.